Schools strictly implementing new phone policy

 The new school phone policy for Springfield District 186 may already be tightening, two weeks into the Aug.
 26 start of school.
 The policy hasn't changed, but school personnel are becoming more strict about how it's being implemented.

-"We're finding that we had to go stricter uicker because there's all types of shades of this going well or not going well and we want the parents to really be engaged," said Jennifer Gill, superintendent of District 186.
+"We're finding that we had to go stricter quicker because there's all types of shades of this going well or not going well and we want the parents to really be engaged," said Jennifer Gill, superintendent of District 186.

 In August, the school board unanimously approved a restrictive phone policy that adds administrative consequences, outlines different rules for elementary, middle and high schools and acknowledges smart watches.
 Previously, each school could write its own policy.